jed/localhose/README.md

 ### localhose.set( host1, [host2], [etc] )

 Adds one or more hosts to be routed to your local machine.
-If no hosts are currently being rerouted, a copy of the current `hosts` file is backed up at `/private/etc/hosts.localhoseBackup`.
-Every time a host is added or removed, this file is appended with the added hosts and saved over the current `hosts` file.
+The hosts are stored within the existing hosts file, like this:

+    # <localhose>
+    # The following have been added temporarily by Localhose
+    # For more information, see https://github.com/jed/localhose
+    127.0.0.1	yourdomain.com
+    127.0.0.1	yourdomain.net
+    # </localhose>

-The path of the host file and suffix of the backup host file can be specified respectively using `hostsPath` and `backupSuffix` properties of the `localhose.constructor.prototype` object.
+The path of the host file can be specified using the `hostsPath` property of the `localhose.constructor.prototype` object.

 ### localhose.unset( [host1], [host2], [etc] )

 Removes some or all of the hosts rerouted to your machine.
 If no arguments are specified, all currently hosts are unset.
-If no hosts remain after this is called, the current `hosts` file is overwritten with the backup taken when the first host was written, and then the backup `hosts` file is deleted, leaving your file system as pristine as it was before.
+If no hosts remain after this is called, the `# <localhose> ... # </localhose>` section of the current `hosts` file is removed, leaving your file system as pristine as it was before.

 ### localhose.domains()